 CPT code 82306 is solely required to have CLIA Certification.
 Thus, CPT 82306 may be billed with the modifier QW to represent the CLIA certification.

 If a patient is advised the CPT 84591 and CPT 82306 at the same time, the physician and the coder must keep in mind that these two CPT codes are not paid when billed together, so the coder should ensure that they are not billed together, and their bills must be claimed separately.

 This will allow the physician or the laboratory to receive their due reimbursement without going through the auditing process.

-Thus, the CPT code 82306 for vitamin D has its uses, and the ways of using it are a little bit different as the reimbursing is available only at Medicare.
+Thus, the CPT code 82306 for vitamin D has its uses, and the ways of using it are slightly different as the reimbursement is available only at Medicare.